 1/2 teaspoon fresh ground black pepper

-Ingredients For Bread:
+Ingredients for the Bread:

 1 loaf of French baguette bread